Dynatoaetus: Palaeobiology

 Although fossil material of Dynatoaetus is currently limited to the centre and south-east of Australia, specifically South Australia and New South Wales, this may not reflect the raptor's actual range and could instead be simply the result of preservation and collection bias as well as the fact that large predators are inherently rarer than other animals.
 Mather et al. thus suggest that this bird of prey may have been much more widespread during the Pleistocene.
 Regardless of its hypothetical range, Dynatoaetus appears to have inhabited a variety of habitats, from the dry inland of Australia to the more temperate coastal regions.

 While Dynatoaetus was much larger than the extant wedge-tailed eagle, the foot span of the two was rather similar due to the former's proportionally short toes.
 They were however notably more robust, which is thought to be an adaptation towards tackling larger prey items due to the increased strength of the talons.
 The short but robust toes would have allowed this bird to attack and maintain a grip on large prey even as it struggled.
+This is supported by the deep and robust pelvis, which allowed for the attachment of powerful musculature.
 Similar adaptations can be seen in a variety of other large predatory birds, including both the African crowned eagle and the South American harpy eagle, both of which are known to hunt both primates and small ungulates like antelopes and peccaries respectively.
 A geographically closer example would be Haast's eagle from the Pleistocene and Holocene of New Zealand, which hunted the giant moas of its home.
 Pleistocene Australia would have been abundant in potential prey, which could have included kangaroos, short-faced kangaroos, juvenile and weak giant wombats, megapodes and flightless birds such as Genyornis.
-Unlike the large, insular Haasts eagle however, Dynatoaetus had to compete for resources with other large carnivores like the monitor lizard Megalania and marsupial predators such as Thylacoleo, which would have impacted its behaviour and niche.
+Unlike the large, insular Haasts eagle however, Dynatoaetus had to compete for resources with other large carnivores like the monitor lizard Megalania, the terrestrial crocodile Quinkana and marsupial predators such as Thylacoleo, which would have impacted its behaviour and niche.
+There is also the matter of both species coexisting with one another, suggesting that they must have differed in some of their habits.
+This may be explained through different habitat or prey differences.

+The wings of Dynatoaetus, which were short and robust, indicate that it adopted a flapping flying style which has also been likened to that of Haast's eagle.